 Treatment of an angioedema attack depends on the location of edema.
 Edema situated peripherally (hands, feet, genital area) may not require urgent treatment.

 1. In case of risk of acute respiratory insufficiency: In patients with stridor or significant edema of the face and upper airways (edema of the tongue, oral mucosa, and throat mucosa; hoarseness), consider urgent endotracheal intubation.
-In angioedema associated with urticaria, management is the same as in anaphylaxis unless the patient also has hereditary angioedema (see below).
+In angioedema associated with urticaria, management is the same as in anaphylaxis unless the patient also has HAE (see below).
 Patients with acute edema of the pharynx and upper airways should be monitored for ≥24 hours.

-2. Angioedema associated with urticaria (eg, after the administration of NSAIDs): Management as in acute urticaria.
+2. Angioedema associated with urticaria (eg, after the administration of NSAIDs): see Urticaria.

 3. IH-AAE: Administer IV or oral glucocorticoids and IM epinephrine.
 Use antihistamines as prophylaxis.

 4. InH-AAE: Antihistamines, glucocorticoids, and epinephrine are ineffective (but should be used if the type of angioedema is unknown).
 As prophylaxis, consider administering oral tranexamic acid up to 3 g/d.
 There are case reports of plasma-derived C1-INH (pdC1-INH) and icatibant being effective and these could be tried if angioedema is life threatening (see below).